Learn How Hydrotherapy Can Benefit Your Animal

 Equine Aqua Treadmills- Temperature controlled water is used that is also deep enough for the horse to be partially supported through floatation, whilst still allowing the horse contact with the treadmill.
 Aqua treadmills provide the horse with a natural form of exercise, which can be helpful in the recovery from injury.
 However, Aqua treadmills should not be used in the acute stage of an injury (this is a significant difference with the equine spa).
 One of the benefits of Aqua treadmills is that they allow the horse to use similar muscles to what it would use in 'ground training' - this contrasts with traditional swimming, where different muscle groups are used.

 Photograph courtesy of Moulton College Equine Therapy Centre.

 Many equine hydrotherapy centres also offer livery or training facilities, so using hydrotherapy facilities can be part of a rehabilitation or training programme.

-Hydrotherapy has many uses and benefits however, as with all complementary therapies you should consult your veterinary surgeon first so that hydrotherapy is used as part of a complete rehabilitation programme for your horse or dog.
+Hydrotherapy has many uses and benefits.
+But as with all complementary therapies you should consult your veterinary surgeon first.
+So that hydrotherapy is used as part of a complete rehabilitation programme for your horse or dog.